c410-f3r/wtx/wtx-docs/src/web-socket/README.md

 Implementation of [RFC6455](https://datatracker.ietf.org/doc/html/rfc6455) and [RFC7692](https://datatracker.ietf.org/doc/html/rfc7692).
 WebSocket is a communication protocol that enables full-duplex communication between a client (typically a web browser) and a server over a single TCP connection.
 Unlike traditional HTTP, which is request-response based, WebSocket allows real-time data exchange without the need for polling.

+In-house benchmarks are available at <https://c410-f3r.github.io/wtx-bench>.
+If you are aware of other benchmark tools, please open an discussion in the GitHub project.

 To use this functionality, it is necessary to activate the `web-socket` feature.

 ![WebSocket Benchmark](https://i.imgur.com/Iv2WzJV.jpg)